zar-moethu/global-education-systems-python/README.md

 # Global Higher Education Clustering with Python: Data Preprocessing, Clustering Analysis and Excel Reporting

+### Project Overview
+This project explores to study the international student flow and its relationship with the level of globalisation of countries and their national higher educational systems in 2019 by analyzing country-level data.
+The aim is to identify patterns, clean and visualize the data, and applying alogoriing clustering analysis to uncover groupings of countries with similar educational and globalisation profiles.

 ## 📘 Data Dictionary

 This project uses a merged dataset combining international student mobility, higher education participation, globalisation indices, and institutional rankings.
 The following variables are used in this analysis: